fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 After running this command you can find a new file beside `hello.fuse` called `hello.lua` which now you can execute with any Lua 5.1 interpreter.

-Alternatively you can use this command to execute your fuse file directly.
+Alternatively, you can use this command to execute your fuse file directly.

 ```
 fuse hello.fuse